nobias-fht/advanced-scripting/docs/course/introduction/arrays.md

 my_string_array = newArray("element1", "element2", "element3");
 ```

-!!!Question
-        Try initializing some arrays of various types.

 ## Accessing values in the array

 We can `index` arrays to determine what values are in them.
 The simplest form